alphagov/design-system-team-docs/source/guides/how-to-collect-feedback-from-the-community.html.md

 - gather data about users themselves, for example, characteristics, level of confidence
 - users to respond to specific questions
-- target certain types of user groups (e.g. use screening questions) feedback to be private (e.g if responses might include sensitive topics)
+- target certain types of user groups (e.g. use screening questions)
+- get private feedback (e.g if responses might include sensitive topics)

 Surveys are good for collecting systematic feedback and doing quantitative analysis, however there’s no space for discussions.
 But be aware you’ll need to send out multiple reminders.

 ### Monthly community chat